h0ssimo/h0ssimo.github.io/_drafts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 (Flatten the image in Photoshop, and then press Ctrl+I to invert it.)

 Here’s the final real-time render I got in Marmoset Toolbag 3.04.
+It's also worth mentioning that the empty space in the UV layout, is for the hands which I did not cover in this article.

 Thanks for reading this article everyone.
 I hope you got something out of all this.